All Episodes

 You get anecdotal evidence that, or at least if you check the message boards, all sorts of Tesla drivers are saying that they never pay attention anymore.

-And prior to the accident in Florida, there hadn't been a disclosure, at least by Tesla, of anyone having been injured, of people who have the Tesla models that have This autopilot on, how many of them when driving right now are indeed not paying attention?
+And prior to the accident in Florida, there hadn't been a disclosure, at least by Tesla, of anyone having been injured, of people who have the Tesla models that have this autopilot on.

-I don't know the answers to any of those questions, but what I think we have here is a company in the case of Tesla, and then the imitators that are using Tesla like technology that are putting in place stuff that we can't even imagine how it could work.
+I don't know the answers to any of those questions, but what I think we have here is a company in the case of Tesla and then the imitators that are using Tesla-like technology that are putting in place stuff that we can't even imagine how it could work.

 They're putting it in there.